SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 This article contains affiliate links; however, all the opinions are my genuine thoughts after trialling the toothbrush for four months at home and when travelling - Dr Zaeem Jafri BDS

-On the 3rd September 2025, SURI released an upgraded version of the toothbrush … The SURI 2.0, which has a similar design to the original, with four major differences:
+On the 3rd September 2025, SURI released an upgraded version of the toothbrush based on professional feedback… The SURI 2.0, which has a similar design to the original, with four major differences:

 A pressure sensor